mars-protocol/v1-core/scripts/multisig/README.md

 jq ".body.messages[0].execute_msg.execute.msgs[0].wasm.execute.msg" unsigned_tx.json | tr -d '\"' | base64 -d
 ```

-- Follow the signing command instructions that were sent to you.
+- Follow the signing instructions that were sent to you.

 Enter your login password if prompted to do so.
 You may be prompted multiple times.